On the equality of periods of Kontsevich-Zagier: About volumes of rational polyhedra, scissor-congruences and mappings

 \begin{thm}[{\cite[Theorem~2]{HenriquesPak04}}] Let $P,Q\subset\RR^d$ be two convex rational polyhedra of equal volume, i.e. $\vol_d(P)=\vol_d(Q)$.
 Then there exists a one-to-one rational map $f:P\to Q$, which is continuous, piecewise linear and volume-preserving. \end{thm}

 Note that no decomposition of the polyhedra is used in the previous result, due to the restrictive hypothesis in this setting.
-However, the proof of the latter relies fundamentally on \emph{Moser's theorem}~\cite{Moser65} about volume-preserving maps for manifolds, which is not constructive.
+However, the proof of the latter result relies fundamentally on \emph{Moser's theorem}~\cite{Moser65} about volume-preserving maps for manifolds, which is not constructive.
 In fact, to obtain a combinatorial proof of Moser's Theorem for convex polyhedra is still an open problem, see~\cite[Sec.~8.7, p.~17]{HenriquesPak04}.
 Pak refers to continuous, piecewise linear and volume-preserving maps as \emph{Monge maps} (see~\cite[Sec.~18.1, p.~170]{Pak15}).

 We give an illustration of Theorem~\ref{thm:pak15} for the case of convex plane polygons in the following.
-The main point is that in this case the Monge maps are explicitly constructed and moreover we see directly how these maps are rational.
+The main point is that in this case the Monge maps are explicitly constructed and one sees that these maps are rational.
 We then discuss how Theorem~\ref{thm:pak15} (non-convex case) can be derived from Theorem~\ref{thm:henripak04} (convex case).